 PureData: Passable<never, never>

 A Passable is PureData when its entire data structure is free of PassableCaps (remotables and promises) and error objects.
-PureData is an arbitrary composition of primitive values into CopyArray and/or CopyRecord and/or CopyTagged containers (or a single primitive value with no container), and is fully pass-by-copy.
+PureData is an arbitrary composition of Atoms into CopyArray, CopyRecord, and/or CopyTagged containers (or a single Atom with no container), and is fully pass-by-copy.

 Given this (currently counter-factual) assumption, a PureData value cannot be used as a communications channel, and can therefore be safely shared with subgraphs that should not be able to communicate with each other.
 Without that assumption, such a guarantee requires a marshal-unmarshal round trip (as exists between vats) to produce data structures disconnected from any potential proxies.